 An owner scored 290 on their Exit Ratio 360.
 Two buyers were lined up.
 They lost everything in 60 days because a crisis hit — and there was no system in place to respond.
 Two years of preparation, gone.
-The vampires, the werewolves, and the pirates came out.
 That is what happens when you have no threats framework.

 What Buyers Ask About Crisis Preparedness

 When buyers are evaluating a deal, they expect things to go wrong.
-They know they may own the business from halfway across the country or in a different country entirely.
+They know they may own the business from halfway across the country.
 So they ask: walk us through your contingency plan for key people leaving.
 Walk us through your client concentration response plan.
 Walk us through your financial disruption protocol.
-If the answer is “I have never heard of that” or “I will figure it out” — you may end up with dings and dents, or the due diligence conversation may simply end.
-Nobody has the moral courage to tell you — the deal just fizzles out.
+If the answer is “I have never heard of that” or “I will figure it out” — you may end up with dings and dents, or the due diligence conversation quietly ends.
+Nobody has the moral courage to tell you.
+The deal just fizzles out.

 The Four-Tier Response Protocol